FusionAuth/fusionauth-site/site/_posts/2021-11-11-how-to-authenticate-your-react-app.md

 ## Create the Express server

-*"Wait", you may say, "why do I need an Express server again?"*
+*"Wait", you may say, "remind me, why do I need an Express server?
+This is a SPA, after all..."*

-Again, a good question.
-This has to do with the Authorization Code grant.
+You need an Express server because of how we are handling authentication, with the Authorization Code grant.
 This grant relies on a user interacting with a browser, but still needs a server-side component to handle passing tokens and authorization codes to and from the authorization server, aka FusionAuth.
 This keeps all of your sensitive access objects on the server-side of your app, and makes them far less likely to be intercepted and hacked.
 If you want to learn more about the nuts and bolts of how the Authorization Code grant works, check out the [Modern Guide to OAuth](/learn/expert-advice/oauth/modern-guide-to-oauth/).

 ### Configure the folders and packages